Free Plagiarism Checker for Teachers Online

 There is no such thing like a free lunch.

 Since every tool you are using is a business for someone.
-He or she must earn something from it if he has put efforts to creating it.
+He or she must earn something from it if (sh)he has put efforts into creating it.
 Some free plagiarism checkers may keep your data when you are using their tool and then sell it to the other sites.

-Now, this is very, very dangerous because your paper is plagiarized when they do it.
+Now, this is very, very dangerous because your paper gets immediately plagiarized when they do it.

 Here are some of the best (free and paid) plagiarism checker for teachers available to use online.
 We have tried to add the Software which also tells the percentage of plagiarism in the article.
 This kind of tool helps to manipulate your content if there is a maximum plagiarism limit is pre-defined.

-Online Plagiarism Checker for Teachers and Students (With Percentage)
+Online Plagiarism Checker for Teachers and Students (With Percentage Reports)

 ProWritingAid is one of the premium choices of web content writers, teachers, students, and researchers.
-Even though they are not free like Viper, you get some of the interesting advantages.
+Even though they are not free like Viper (See below), you get some of the interesting advantages.

-- Editing Tool suggests worthy styling improvement while writing.
+- Editing Tool suggests good styling improvement while writing.

-- They don’t save your content so you need not worry about future plagiarism risks*.
+- They don’t save your content, so you need not worry about self-plagiarism risks*.

 - The cost of using ProWritingAid is low as compared to the other substitutes.